KSHO: The 1970s

 KGAL was purchased by Lebanon Broadcasting, Inc., in 1970.
-This put the Bend Bulletin newspaper into the operating position, but they knew well enough to bring in radio people to run KGAL.
-They changed the station to Top 40 and soon Carl Reynolds came in as general manager.
-Under his leadership the station vaulted past KRKT in Albany and pushed KASH (Eugene) out of the market.
+This station was co-owned with The Bend Bulletin newspaper.
+The station switched to Top 40 hits with Carl Reynolds as general manager.
+Under his leadership the station vaulted past KRKT in Albany.

 92-KGAL peaked in 1972 using the moniker "The Rock of The Valley."
-Veteran programmer Jim Edwards (Dick Poirier) put together a strong air staff, however the market was too small to keep these guys around for long.
+Veteran programmer Jim Edwards (Dick Poirier) put together a strong air staff.
 The "White Rabbit" Jerry Vance did the morning show.
-In middays there was Eddie Beacon, who later became a big radio star in Knoxville, TN.
-He was replaced by Ernie Hopsecker using the name John W. Roberts is now a successful station owner based in Salem, OR.
+In middays there was Eddie Beacon, who later became a popular DJ in Knoxville, Tennessee.
+He was replaced by Ernie Hopsecker using the name John W. Roberts.
 Edwards handled PM drive until his departure when Dusty Brooks, whom Edwards had hired in Providence, took that shift.
 His air name was Todd Martin.
 From there Brooks went on to Chicago's WGLD-FM where he was Music Director and handled the 6-10 PM shift.
-The station's news director was Jim Brinson out of Eugene who springboarded to Pittsburgh where he became a popular TV sportscaster and a member of the Pittsburgh Pirates broadcast team.
-Years later Brinson ended up in Buffalo.
-Another huge talent was J. Parker Antrim out of Missoula, MT who took over the morning show when Vance departed.
-From KGAL he took his unique act to Columbus, OH and then to San Francisco where he worked at some prestigious stations including legendary KYA.
+The station's news director was Jim Brinson who later became a popular TV sportscaster in Pittsburgh and a member of the Pittsburgh Pirates broadcast team.
+Another popular DJ was J. Parker Antrim from Missoula, Montana, who took over the morning show when Vance departed.
+From KGAL he took his talents to Columbus, Ohio, and then to San Francisco where he worked at some prestigious stations including legendary KYA.

-In late 1972 Sam Lee stepped in as Program Director and worked on the air as "Super Shannon."
-During his tenure Western Communications acquired KGAL from Lebanon Broadcasting, Inc., in 1973.
+In late 1972, Sam Lee stepped in as Program Director and worked on the air as "Super Shannon."
+During his tenure, Western Communications acquired KGAL from Lebanon Broadcasting, Inc., in 1973.
 The new owners maintained the Top 40 music format but the ownership change proved short-lived.
-Soon after Lee left for Pueblo, CO and KDZA, KGAL was acquired by Juniper Broadcasting in November 1974.
+Soon after Lee left, KGAL was acquired by Juniper Broadcasting in November 1974.
 In March 1979, Juniper Broadcasting changed its name to Capps Broadcasting Group, Inc. The Top 40 format was maintained through the sale in 1981.

-The Eads era
+Eads Broadcasting

 In July 1981, Capps Broadcasting Group, Inc., reached an agreement to sell this station to the Eads Broadcasting Corporation.
 The deal was approved by the FCC on September 17, 1981.
 The station was assigned the KSHO call letters by the Federal Communications Commission on November 1, 1991.